Self Care, Self Love, and the Bible

 I hope you love the products and resources I recommend here at A Little R & R. Just so you know, it is possible that I get a commission and collect income from the links on this page.
 Click here for more info.

-That is why today I want to piggy-back on that post and offer further insight into why I believe that self care and self love are contrary to the Bible, and have nothing to do with caring for ourselves, our health, and wellbeing.
+I would like to piggyback on that post and offer further insight into why I believe that self-care and self-love are contrary to what the Bible teaches.

 The context of this verse is Jesus summing up the Law in two statements: